Foundations of Static and Dynamic Absolute Concentration Robustness: Illustrative Examples of Static and Dynamic ACR systems

 This system is again not static ACR.
 Furthermore, if $1 < a(0) + b(0) < 2$, then $(a(0),b(0))$ is compatible with $\{(a,b) \in \R^2_{>0} ~|~ a=1\}$, but $a \not \to 1$ for every such initial condition.
 Finally, $a \xrin 1$ if $a(0) + b(0) > 2$, and thus we do have convergence to a steady state with $a=1$ outside a compact set (see Figure \ref{fig:eorigheq5h095039} (right)).

 {\value{enumi}} \end{enumerate}

-\begin{remark} \beit \item The last example suggests a naturally arising weaker version of dynamic ACR.
+\begin{remark} The last example suggests a naturally arising weaker version of dynamic ACR.
 For instance, we might want to say that \eqref{eq:erogiheoghdsg} is dynamic ACR on $\{a+b>2\}$.
-We will study this and other weaker forms of dynamic ACR in future work.
+We study this and other weaker forms of dynamic ACR in \cite{joshi2022motifs}.